matloff/fastBigStat/README.md

 # The Delta Method

 * Earlier we said, "if a sequence of random variables Z<sub>n</sub>
-  (actually including the case of random vectors and an MV normal limit), is asymptotically normal, then so is any smooth function of them g(Z<sub>n</sub>)."
+  including the case of random vectors), is asymptotically normal, then so is any smooth function of them g(Z<sub>n</sub>)."
 This fact is quite useful.

 * Before we go on, note again that "asymptotically normal" means in the sense of the CLT.
-So if we say "g(Z<sub>n</sub>)," we mean that its cdf is approximately equal to a normal cdf, and we must scale by n<sup>0.5</sup>.
+So if we say "g(Z<sub>n</sub>) is asymptotically normal," we mean that its cdf is approximately equal to a normal cdf, and we must scale by n<sup>0.5</sup>.

 * The proof is similar to our derivation for MM estimators above.
 E.g. for dimension 2, set &mu;= (&mu;<sub>1</sub>,&mu;<sub>2</sub>) to